(define-ffi-function NAME C-NAME RETURN ARGS LIBRARY &optional DOCSTRING).

 underlying C function.

-describes the return type of the C function and ARGS
+RETURN describes the return type of the C function and ARGS describes the

-or a list of (type-keyword name &optional arg-docstring)
+type-keyword or a list of (type-keyword name &optional arg-docstring).

 (define-ffi-function test-function "test_function" :int nil test.so) (test-function) ;=> 27